-There is no consistent definition of ‘payroll tax’ that applies internationally.
+There is no consistent definition of ‘payroll tax’ (sometimes called ’employer payroll tax’) that applies internationally.
 We discern at least four definitions that might apply, depending on where you are located.
 We consider each possible definition below:

 How is Payroll Tax Calculated, Withheld and Remitted?

 The process for calculating and processing employer payroll tax is slightly different in every country.
 Note, no matter how the payroll tax is calculated, it i is usually a requirement to include these calculations in an employee’s pay stub or payslip.

 In the United States, the processing of employment taxes, including payroll taxes, requires employers to take the steps set out below: